Timeline of the Syrian civil war (January–April 2012): 23 March

 Protesters took to the street for weeks Friday protests, amongst intense fighting nationwide between the FSA and the Syrian army.
 The SOHR reported that several hundred thousand speople joined the protests across the country.
 The largest protests occurred in Central and Suburban Damascus, Daraa, Qamishli, Hasakah, the Idlib province, Aleppo, Homs, and the Hama province.
 By the end of the day 59 protesters and civilians were killed by Syrian government forces.

 A pilot from the Syrian Army defected to Turkey.
 He had been ordered to kill civilian protesters, however, instead of this he targeted a military building in Aleppo until he ran out of ammo.
 A member of the Syrian National Council (SNC) confirmed that the defected pilot has reached Turkey, and said that President Bashar al-Assad's regime has become incapable in controlling the army.
 Fearing an attack against the presidential palace, the army is sending military pilots without ammunitions, the SNC member added.

 24 March

 45 civilians were killed by Syrian government forces, primarily in Idlib and Homs, the LCC reported.

 25 March

 65 civilians were killed across Syria by the Syrian army, primarily in the bombardment of Homs.

 26 March

 The LCC reported that by mid-day 59 civilian were killed across Syria by the Syrian army, of which 33 died under artillery shelling in Homs.

 The Syrian army renewed shelling on Zabadani in the Damascus outskirts, killing 4.

 By the end of the day the 70 were killed across Syria, primarily in Homs.
 The opposition also reported that the FSA assassinated the head of Air force intelligence, Iyad Mando, in Damascus.

+Syrian-Kurdish journalist Jawan Mohammed Qatna kidnapped and murdered by unknown assailants.